sfatkhutdinov/cs2_rl_agent/analysis_log/training/adaptive_agent_training.md

 # Adaptive Agent Training Analysis

-*Last updated: March 13, 2025 20:20 - Added TensorFlow compatibility fixes and documentation*
+*Last updated: March 13, 2025 21:10 - Updated to reflect adaptive agent as central training mechanism*

-**Tags:** #training #agent #architecture #adaptive #tensorflow #compatibility
+**Tags:** #training #agent #architecture #adaptive #tensorflow #compatibility #orchestration

 ## Context

 The adaptive agent is a meta-controller system designed to dynamically switch between different training modes based on performance metrics and game state feedback.
-This analysis examines the implementation of the adaptive agent training system, its architecture, and its role in the overall CS2 reinforcement learning agent.
+As the primary orchestrator in the CS2 RL system, it coordinates all specialized agent types, eliminating the need for separate training pipelines.
+This analysis examines the implementation of the adaptive agent training system, its architecture, and its central role in the project.

 ## Methodology